raielly/raielly/README.md

 # Hi there!🙌 kamusta?

 I'm a web developer based in Philippines who is passionate about everything related to technology.
-When I'm not coding, you can find me exploring new places, playing sports, playing with my adorable dog (Gabbi!) or reading developer blogs.
+When I'm not coding, you can find me exploring new places, playing sports, playing with my adorable dogs or reading developer blogs.

 <!-- ## About Me
 - Location: Cebu, Philippines